Mentor for Organizations

 Example signals for this role

-Meaning Drift
+Meaning Gap

 Layer‑3 managers are translating ‘scale infrastructure’ as ‘ship faster.’
 The priority is losing meaning between leadership and teams.

-Coordination Drift
+Coordination Gap

 Marketing and Product are using different success measures for the same flagship initiative.
 Strategy is fragmenting into two stories.

-Execution Drift
+Execution Gap

 Signal architecture